nuuuwan/news_lk3_data/README.md

 *2024-10-23 08:55:00* · [`adaderanalk`](https://www.adaderana.lk/news/102865/student-falls-to-death-from-upper-floor-of-hostel-at-kelaniya-uni-) · `en`

 A male student has reportedly fallen to his death from an upper floor of the C.W.W.
 Kannangara Hostel at the University of Kelaniya, said Police.

+The student was rushed to the Kiribathgoda Base Hospital following the incident, however, he was pronounced dead upon admission to the hospital.

+The deceased has been identified as a fourth-year student from the Department of Accountancy in the Faculty of Commerce and Management Studies.

 ◼️